danomatika/ofxPd/README.md

 Using ofxPd with Visual Studio
 ------------------------------

+_As of 2019, the libpd sources may be building in Visual Studio, although this has not been directly confirmed with OF & ofxPd.
+(At least no one has told me.)
+If you mainly use VS, try this first before building the libpd.dll via MinGW._

 The libpd sources do not currently build with the Visual Studio C compiler.
 In order to use libpd with ofxPd in a Visual Studio project, you need to build a libpd.dll dynamic library using MinGW (Minimal GNU for Windows) which provides